Get a clue about the flu -- take the Banner Health Flu Quiz. Here's a simple true-and-false quiz to test your flu smarts:

 The start of the flu season varies but it usually begins in late November.
 The holidays and winter time, in general, makes it easier for the flu to spread since people are generally cooped up inside more often.
 Also, traveling can increase a person’s chances of catching some kind of bug.

-The flu vaccine, which is updated every year to keep up with always changing influenza virus, is made from a killed virus vaccine.
+The flu vaccine, which is updated every year to keep up with always changing influenza virus, is made from a killed virus.
 Even health care providers complain that they feel achy after getting a flu shot.
 That’s because the vaccine doesn’t prevent “influenza-like’’ illnesses caused by other viruses.

 Wow, talk about double trouble.
 The flu and the cold are triggered by different viruses so yes; it is possible to have them simultaneously.
 And having a cold or the flu can weaken a person’s immunity, making it easier for other infections to happen.